Thomsch/untangling-tools-benchmark/README.md

 ## Adding an untangling tool
 Add a call to your untangling tool executable in `evaluate.sh`.
 Use the existing tools' code as a template.

+## Statistics
+Run `scripts/lines_count.sh` to get the number of changed lines in each D4J bug.

 ## Limitations
 - SmartCommit doesn't support SVN projects.
 For now, all commits in a SVN project are ignored by manually removing lines containing `Chart` in `out/commits.csv`.